-In Florida it’s illegal for law enforcement to instate a ticket quota.
-A ticket quota is essentially a specific number of tickets officers are required to give out within a given timeframe).
+In Florida it is illegal for law enforcement to instate a ticket quota.
+A ticket quota is essentially a specific number of tickets officers are required to give out within a given timeframe.

 Yet, the Florida Highway Patrol (FHP) is in trouble - again - for doing just that.
 Lt.
 Col. Mike Thomas, FHP’s Deputy Director, has been forced into early retirement as of Sept.
 1, 2017 after sending an email to six high-ranking colleagues encouraging troopers to issue at least two tickets per hour.
 This constitutes a ticket quota - which is illegal in Florida.

 “to encourage our members to maintain our 2.0 citations per hour ratio as we attempt to provide a safer driving environment for Floridians.”

-In an attempt to justify the ticket ratio, Thomas was quoted as saying that it is more of a “want” than a quota, one with the goal of ensuring that troopers are spending less time inside patrol cars, and more time speaking with and educating drivers.
+In an attempt to justify the speeding ticket ratio, Thomas was quoted as saying that it is more of a “want” than a quota, one with the goal of ensuring that troopers are spending less time inside patrol cars, and more time speaking with and educating drivers.

 - First off, the ratio clearly meets the requirements of a quota.
 It’s requiring officers to issue a specific number of tickets (2) in a given time frame (1 hour).
 There is no “want” in this situation, there is an actual quota.